6 Largest Hawks in the World

 by AcrylicArtist is licensed under CC BY 2.0

-The Red-tailed Hawk (Buteo jamaicensis) holds the distinction of being one of the largest hawks in the world.
+The Red-tailed Hawk (Buteo jamaicensis) is one of the largest hawks in the world.

 With its average length of 19 inches, an impressive wingspan of 49 inches, and an average weight of 2.4 lbs, this muscular bird commands attention with its robust build and majestic presence.

-As the most widespread and common hawk in North America, the Red-tailed Hawk can be found across every continental state, much of Canada, and even extends its range to encompass Central America and the Caribbean.
+As the most widespread and common hawk in North America, the Red-tailed Hawk can be found across every continental state and much of Canada and even extends its range to encompass Central America and the Caribbean.

-The Red-tailed Hawk displays remarkable plumage variation, ranging from pale to almost black, adding to its allure and making it easily recognizable.
+The Red-tailed Hawk displays remarkable plumage variation, ranging from pale to almost black, which adds to its allure and makes it easily recognizable.

 5. Rough-legged Hawk